EBZebra/docs/edge/source/guide/OndeviceConfig.md

 Controls zoom-OUT behavior for application text using function key(s) configured with the EnableFunctionKey_X parameter.
 This setting will not be applied if the parameter is missing or left blank or contains an invalid key code.
 Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the current and previous Key Capture APIs.
 Applies only to WM/CE with IE or Zebra Webkit.
 Other requirements are detailed in the Remarks section at the bottom of this guide.Read more.

 ### StartPage
 Defines the start page of a Enterprise Browser application, displayed at launch.
 This should be a local file to avoid connectivity issues on startup.
 Case sensitive.
-This setting persists after cold reboot or reinstallation of the app.

 ## Notes
-* The Startpage value persists on the device even after a cold boot or uninstallation of Enterprise Browser.
-If EB is re-installed, a prompt will be displayed on first launch offering to accept the previous Startpage or enter a new one.

 * On-device configuration is supported on Android with the stock webkit and on Windows Mobile/CE platforms with the Zebra webkit or IE engine.